 Before your event, it is a great idea to find out what your vendors will do if the weather is bad.
 For example, if you have outdoor inflatables, gusty wind will prevent them from being used.
 So talk to each carnival provider to find out what the cancellation policy is so you know when you must cancel to prevent against losing money from your deposits.

 Note: You can also ask about rescheduling and what the possibilities are if you need to push back your event a week or two.
-(Although this is not our favorite option - see why we suggest not choosing to reschedule.)
+(Although this is not our favorite option - see #5 below as to why we suggest not choosing to reschedule.)

 This school Friday Family Fun Night kept the fun rolling!

 Food truck favorites were sold outdoors and families ate inside the school cafeteria.